priyankanag/Gerente-MyCMS-/README.md

-Gerente- Manage your softwares with us
+Gerente- Manage your software with us
 ======================================

 Overall Description: